olohmann/azure-hands-on-labs/labs/05_container_orchestration_and_aks/containers_and_aks.md

     ```

     Where...
-    *  `<cluster name>` is a name that you can freely choose, but that must still be available (the tool will tell you if it is).
+    *  `<cluster name>` is a name that you can freely choose, but that must still be available (the tool will tell you if it is). **Note**: Casing differences can become problematic here, so please use only lower case characters for the name!
     *  `<resorce group>` is the name of the resource group that you have contributor permissions to (when in doubt, ask your instructor).
     *  The command `az provider register --namespace Microsoft.ContainerService` is not needed in most cases, yet some subscriptions do not have the provider installed by default and reregistering it is a safe operation.